 Length of visit

-There are no limits on length of visit or how often service users can receive visitors in the care home settings.
+There are no public health limits on length of visit or how often service users can receive visitors in the care home settings during routine visiting.

 Size of group

-There are no restrictions on group sizes, but avoid overcrowding.
+There are no restrictions on group sizes, but crowding should always be avoided.

 Scottish Government guidance